simple-login/documentation/docs/report-blocking-website.md

 # What to do when a website blocks registration with SimpleLogin

 Most websites and online services allow you to register with your SimpleLogin alias.
-However, there have been reports of some sites not accepting users who try to register with a SimpleLogin domain (<u>simplelogin.com</u>, <u>simplelogin.fr</u>).
+However, there have been reports of some websites not accepting a SimpleLogin domain.

 ### **What to do when a Website is blocking SimpleLogin?**